scottaohara/a11y_accordions/README.md

 # Accessible Accordions & disclosure widgets
 At its essence, an accordion component consists of a series of related [disclosure widgets](http://w3c.github.io/aria-practices/#disclosure) (aka toggle buttons that show/hide their related content).
-These widgets are visually related to each other, and grouped siblings of one another in the DOM (as either a series of sections or within a list element).
-Optionally, though often, they are programmatically aware of each other's current state.
+These accordion widgets are visually related to each other, and are grouped siblings in the DOM (as either a series of content sections within a wrapper element, or within a list element).
+Often accordions are programmatically aware of their siblings' current state, though this is optional behavior.

 * [Accordion Demo Page](https://scottaohara.github.io/a11y_accordions/)
 * Based on [ARIA Authoring Practices](https://w3c.github.io/aria-practices/#accordion)